 - Studio B Lounge (700-seat indoor ice-skating rink; also serves as a spot for ice shows, cooking demos, game parties)

-- Schooner Bar (150-seat piano bar); 130-seat lobby bar; Ben & Jerry’s ice cream bar; R Bar; Pig & Whistle English Pub (40-seat); Duck & Dog English pub (75-seat); Pool Bar; Sky Bar
+- Schooner Bar (150-seat piano bar); 130-seat lobby bar; Ben and Jerry’s ice cream bar; R Bar; Pig and Whistle English Pub (40-seat); Duck and Dog English pub (75-seat); Pool Bar; Sky Bar

 - Casino Royale (500-seat)

 - Cafe Promenade (108-seat, 24-hour; serves snacks and drinks, as well as Starbucks specialty coffee)

 - Royal Promenade Boutiques (perfumes, jewellry, duty free alcohol, general store, logo/souvenirs); Sea Trek Dive Shop